Dr Maevatiana N Ratsimbazafindranahaka

 My research interest

-As a field biologist and bioacoustician animated by curiosity-driven science, I am interested in understanding the dynamics of animal communication, social interactions, and animal cognition.
-With a background in conservation biology, I am also interested in the impacts of human activities.
+As a field biologist and bioacoustician with a background in conservation biology, I am interested in the dynamics of animal communication and behavior, and how anthropogenic noise can affect them.
 In addition to conducting research, I am deeply passionate about science communication, aiming to bridge the gap between scientific knowledge and public understanding.

-Favoring experimental studies in a natural setting, I use animal-borne multi-sensor tags to examine animal behavior.
-I integrate high-resolution data with signal processing techniques.
+Favoring experimental studies in natural settings, I particularly use animal-borne multi-sensor tags (biologging) to examine animal behavior and understand their environments, integrating high-resolution data with signal-processing techniques.
 I’m always eager to take on the challenge of finding new approaches to exploit the high-resolution data collected from tags.

 My expertise in biologging

-One significant achievement was the development of an automatic detection method for studying suckling behavior using accelerometer data.
+One significant achievement was the development of an automated method for detecting suckling behavior from accelerometer data.
 This method allowed detailed insights into suckling modalities, temporal patterns, laterality, and spatial and behavioral contexts.
 Moreover, I comprehensively investigated the swimming behavior of both calves and mothers, uncovering how their activities evolve with age and how mothers assist calves in their 3D environment.
 Additionally, I analyzed humpback whale vocalizations, associating specific calls with well-defined contexts and hypothesizing about their biological functions.
 I provided evidence supporting the use of begging calls by humpback whale calves.

 Jeff Gibbs, CC BY-SA 3.0, via Wikimedia Commons

-Having been awarded the Alexander von Humboldt Fellowship in January 2024, I joined Prof. Dr. Meg Crofoot’s team at the Max Planck Institute of Animal Behavior in Konstanz, Germany, as a Postdoctoral Research Fellow.
-My research focuses on investigating the vocal signaling and group behavior of Verreaux’s Sifaka (Propithecus verreauxi).
-Applying the techniques I used to study mother-calf interactions in humpback whales, I aim to understand the information conveyed by Sifaka’s calls and analyze the pattern of vocalization usage within and across groups to assign functions to calls.
-Additionally, I serve as Research Associate at Cétamada in Sainte Marie, Madagascar, where I pursue my work on humpback whales and participate in outreach activities and project developments.
+Shortly after my PhD, I was awarded the Alexander von Humboldt Fellowship, which enabled me to join Prof. Dr. Meg Crofoot’s team at the Max Planck Institute of Animal Behavior (MPIA-AB) in Konstanz, Germany, as a Postdoctoral Research Fellow, expanding my experience in biologging to terrestrial animals.
+At the MPI-AB, my research, which is now a continuing collaboration, focuses on vocal signaling and group behavior in Verreaux’s Sifaka (Propithecus verreauxi).
+Applying the techniques I used to study social interactions in whales, I aim to understand the information conveyed by Sifaka’s calls and analyze the pattern of vocalization usage within and across groups to assign functions to calls, as well as understand how they use information available in their environments.